Dirtyloop/CRM_frontend/README.md

-# CRM system for AC company - backend
+# CRM system for AC company - frontend

 ### Database of customers and installations for my air-conditioning company